Skip to main content Skip to secondary navigation

 Please obtain all the appropriate signatures on the same contract.
 The contract is downloadable and editable and does not need to be printed.
 Instead, download the contract and use the "Edit Text" option in the Adobe PDF application it opens in.
 Once all electronic signatures are obtained, the supervisor at the partner organization will upload the completed contract onto their Partner Application on SOLO.

-The supervisor will download, sign, and submit as a PDF onto the Partner Application when the student requests a Recommendation Form on SOLO.
-Electronic signatures are fine, however, they may not be simply typed--they must look like actual signatures.
+When you complete your application in SOLO, you will request a Recommendation Form for your supervisor.
+The supervisor will download, sign, and submit as a PDF in the Partner Application.
+Electronic signatures are fine; however, they may not be simply typed – they must reflect actual signatures.

 All signatures must be on the same electronic document.
-Have the supervisor, additional signator, and Chief Financial Officer of the organization complete and sign the same contract electronically.
+Have the supervisor, additional signatory, and Chief Financial Officer of the organization complete and sign the same contract electronically.

 7